Creative Pedagogy Award

 Application and Deadline

-- We will be offering up to three awards for the 2025-2026 academic year.
-Applications are due Monday, February 3, 2025, 11:59 PM HST.
-Awards will be announced in mid-March, 2025.
+We will be offering up to three awards for the 2026-2027 academic year.
+Applications are due by Monday, February 9, 2026, 11:59 PM HST.
+Awards will be announced in mid-March, 2026.
 (Of note, for projects involving medical students, our goal is to provide sufficient time to plan accordingly for MD5 summer electives).

 Award Details